intellego-bi/odoo-cl-12/README.md

     * Chart of Accounts (Manufacturing Industry)
     * Currency Rate Inverted (for CLP)
-    * Currency Rate update from SBIF (UF, UTM, USD and EUR for CLP)
+    * Currency Rate update from SBIF (UF, UTM, USD and EUR for CLP) with parametric API Key
     * Payroll for Chilean localization.

 **Generic Add-ons for Odoo 12**